insightfuls/minimalist-async-di/README.md

 	* registers a bean
 	* the bean is named `name`
 	* the `creator` (see Creators below) specifies how to create the bean
-	* the dependencies are names
+	* the dependencies are bean names

 * `container.registerValue(name, val)`
 	* syntax sugar for `container.register(name, value(val))`